-I see this opportunity every day.
 More B2B companies, who have traditionally done all their revenue generation through salespeople, are turning to marketing to increase their market awareness, generate leads and reduce their sales costs.
 In short, they are realizing that they need marketing to increase and accelerate revenue generation.

-That’s great news for B2B marketing companies.
+That’s good news for B2B marketing companies.
 Technological and societal change is driving our growth, and our industry is growing by leaps and bounds.
 It's a wave of change that will continue for the next decade, and promises to take our companies to new heights.

-But the changing tide is also causing a serious problem.
 Plenty of B2B companies need marketers, but there just aren't enough of them to go around.

 - Most marketers are creatives or brand people.
 They’ve grown up with marketing as collateral and events and brand building, which is important, but it's no longer the whole picture.